-Mr. Terry Burd has requested an extension of the Special Use Permit and area variances granted by this Board on June 11, 2008, to construct, use and maintain the mixed-use building at these Premises.
-Mr. Burd states in his Application that he has diligently pursued work at the Premises beginning promptly following the issuance of the Special Use Permit and variances and prior to the issuance of the Site Plan Approval by the Planning Board, which Site Plan Approval has not been issued.
+MC Equities has requested an extension of the Special Use Permit and area variances granted by this Board on June 11, 2008 and further extended on February 17, 2010, to construct, use and maintain the mixed-use building at these Premises.
 Permits for asbestos removal and demolition were issued and the abatement was completed in the summer of 2008.